Freddiee-ux/Modul-2-3-MCI/README.md

 4. How strong is the product reorder behavior?
 5. What are the most frequently purchased products?
 6. Which departments dominate product purchases?
-7. Which products and departments show strong reorder potential?

 ### Dashboard Title